 - Do things that need doing (but be mindful of your own boundaries and capacity): If there is a stack of dirty dishes, load them into the dishwasher, if you're the last person up in the evening and you've had a late-night snack, wipe down the surfaces and take out the rubbish, if it’s lunch time, heat up food, if there’s laundry, take it downstairs, take out the recycling when you go out.
 The point is, just dig in and help out, don’t wait to be directed.
 I'll pay for food, rent and bills but you'll be expected to chip in with shopping, cooking and cleaning as an independently motivated helper and flatmate.

-We live in a cute 2 bedroom apartment close to Toronto's Downtown East, walking distance to many great places to check out.
+We live in a cute 2 bedroom apartment at the centre of the City, walking distance to many great places to check out.
 The apartment is in a charming new building.
 It is warm and cosy in winter, and has stunning sunrises and a peaceful view.
 There's a cute balcony where you can grow your own herbs and flowers if you wish.
 You would have your own room with shelf space you can fill, as well as your own bathroom.
-The building has an elevator that is accessible for most wheelchair users.
-There's automatic doorknobs at the entrance.
-Main St subway, too, has elevators.
-The entrance and washroom door in my apartment are large enough for most power wheelchairs.

 Allergy advice: I don't have pets and am a non-smoker.
 There's laminate in the living room, kitchen and entrance area, and carpet in the bedrooms.
 The carpet is new and hasn't been exposed to any further allergens.
 We try to be scent free, please don't bring any soap, hair or body products that have perfume or chemicals in them.